-Contractors like being self-employed because they pay reduced national insurance contributions, and are able to set various tax-deductible expenses against their income.
-If they contract with clients via a limited company (known as personal service companies or ‘PSCs’), they can reduce their tax bill even further by paying themselves in dividends.
-It’s also an attractive arrangement for their clients, who avoid employer’s national insurance contributions and comprehensive employment rights.
+Traditionally, contractors like being self-employed because they pay reduced National Insurance contributions, and are able to set various tax-deductible expenses against their income.
+If they contract with clients via a personal service companies (‘PSC’), they can reduce their tax bill even further by paying themselves in dividends.
+It’s also an attractive arrangement for their end user clients, who avoid employer’s national insurance contributions, and comprehensive employment rights.

-‘IR35’ was the soubriquet given to various pieces of legislation introduced in 2000 to combat tax avoidance through the use of PSCs.
+‘IR35’ was the nickname given to various pieces of legislation introduced in 2000 to combat tax avoidance through the use of ‘PSCs’.
 The name ‘IR35’ refers to the press release which communicated details of the changes.
 The new legislation was due to come into force in April 2020, but was delayed by a year as a result of the COVID-19 pandemic.

 In those circumstances, the intermediary has to account for income tax, employer’s and employee’s NI contributions on its receipts, as if it were the individual’s employer.
 An allowance of 5% is available to reflect the legitimate expenses of running a company.

-In 2017 the ‘off-payroll working rules apply to medium and large companies in the private sector (they have applied to the public sector since 2017).
-Under these new rules, the end-user clients, rather than the intermediary, responsible for determining the employment status of the individual, and notifying their contracting party and the individual of that determination.
-The final party in the chain before the PSC (often an agency) must operate payroll, make deductions for income tax and employee’s national insurance contributions, and pay employer’s national insurance contributions on the fees paid for the services.
+From 6 April 2021, the off-payroll working rules apply to medium and large companies in the private sector (they have applied to the public sector since 2017).
+Under these new rules, the end-user clients, rather than the intermediary, is responsible for determining the employment status of the individual, and notifying their contracting party and the individual of that determination.
+The final party in the chain before the PSC (often an agency) must operate payroll, make deductions for income tax and employee’s National Insurance contributions, and pay employer’s National Insurance contributions on the fees paid for the services.

 - annual turnover not more than £10.2 million

 - balance sheet total not more than £5.1 million